Reconfigurable hydrostatics: Toward versatile and efficient load-bearing robotics: Experimental Validation

 \subsubsection{Walking and Running Force Tracking}

 For walking at 1.8~\si{\meter\per\second} and running at 4.5~\si{\meter\per\second}, the references are the ground reaction force profiles of the first column of Fig.~\ref{fig:requirements_curves} since it corresponds to the output force to generate by each leg.
-For walking, the exoskeleton is standing and carries its own weight.
+For walking, the whole weight of the exoskeleton is beared by the leg in the stance phase.
 For running, it is in blocked position since the prototyped actuator cannot generate enough force to jump on one leg.
 It provides here a 60\% running force assistance.
+For both validations, the swinging leg is hydraulically disconnected from the actuator.
+However, since the user did not wear the exoskeleton in these preliminary demonstrations, no swinging motion is done.

 The results are given in figures~\ref{fig:walk_results} and \ref{fig:run_results}.
 For walking, the resulting exoskeleton motion is mostly a sine wave, like the actual motion of the center of mass of a human walking.
 The tests show that the right and left force profiles can be tracked alternatively, even for fast dynamic tasks like running.
 They also highlight a few limitations and challenges that are discussed next.